 Founder and CEO Arnaud Didey provided this description: "Thanks to its experience in aircraft design, Neoptera has been able to think outside the box and look at VTOL transition from a slightly different angle.
 As a result, Neoptera has patented a simple concept featuring a single mechanism that does not contribute directly to the transition (from vertical to level flight and back) resulting in greatly improved safety and reliability."

 Didey explained, "Neoptera Ltd has been quietly developing a unique eVTOL concept since 2017.
-The concept was finalised in September 2017 and the first prototype successfully flown in October 2017 to support our 2017 patents applications."
+The concept was finalized in September 2017 and the first prototype successfully flown in October 2017 to support our 2017 patents applications."
 As of May 2018, the company was building its seventh sub-scale flying prototype, a 22 lb (10 kg), 3.9 ft (1.2 m) span aircraft.

 According to their website, the eOpter is “a unique winged Vertical Take-Off and Landing (VTOL) civil light aircraft capable of transporting 2 to 5 passengers (or equivalent payload).
 The aircraft relies on distributed electric propulsion to offer a fault tolerant solution with multiple levels of redundancy and is ready for the next generation in battery technology.
 The modularity of the concept is also compatible with a range of electric energy sources such as a hybrid power unit or fuel cells.”